 - Net pay

-Understanding payroll stub information
+Understanding check stub information

 Understanding information on a pay stub can help solve issues for you and your business.
 You should know how to create and decipher an employee pay stub.